saivennela20/Travel-companion/TravelLite-master/README.md

-# Travellite
+# Travel Companion
-A travel agency Django app using [Materialize CSS framework](http://materializecss.com/).

-The database was MySQL.
+A travel agency Django app.
+The database is MySQL.

 ## Screenshots of the Django application